 The Ailsa Mellon Bruce National Gallery of Art Sabbatical Curatorial/Conservation Fellowship is open to members of the National Gallery of Art curatorial and conservation staff.
 The fellowship provides for full-time independent research of two to four months in duration.
 It is intended to relieve members of the staff of their departmental and other Gallery responsibilities in order to pursue independent study, research, or publication not directly related to a Gallery project.

-The postdoctoral fellowship fellowship program is supported by the Andrew W. Mellon Foundation.
+The postdoctoral fellowship program is supported by the Andrew W. Mellon Foundation.
 One fellowship will be awarded biennially for two consecutive academic years to a postdoctoral fellow studying the history, theory, or criticism of the visual arts of any period or culture.
 The A. W. Mellon Postdoctoral Fellow is expected to reside in Washington.
 During the first year the fellow undertakes independent research and writing.
 The fellow also designs and directs an intensive weeklong seminar for the seven predoctoral fellows at CASVA, focusing on a topic related to the applicant's field of interest and with a special emphasis on methodological issues.
 In the second academic year, while continuing research and writing in residence, the A. W. Mellon Postdoctoral Fellow teaches one course (advanced undergraduate or graduate) by arrangement at a neighboring university.
-The fellow will also direct an intensive weeklong seminar for the seven predoctoral fellows in residence, which can be a repeat or revision of the one designed and directed in the first academic year.
-For appointment to the A. W. Mellon Postdoctoral Fellowship in 2018–2020, the Center encourages applications in the fields of the visual arts and culture of African Americans, Africa, and the African diaspora.
+The fellow will also direct an intensive weeklong seminar for the seven predoctoral fellows in residence, which may repeat the one designed and directed in the first academic year.
+The Center will next award an A. W. Mellon Postdoctoral Fellowship in 2020–2022.

 Predoctoral Dissertation Fellowships